Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Preliminaries

 \section{Preliminaries}

-The graphs in this paper are finite, undirected and simple.
-We write $\mathcal{G}$ for the class of all graphs.
-They may feature edge- or vertex-weights within intermediate steps of arguments, but all such weights will ultimately be removed to obtain hardness results on \emph{unweighted} graphs.
+For $k\in\mathbb{N}$, we abbreviate $[k]=\{1,\ldots,k\}$.
+For sets $X$, write ${X \choose 2}$ for the set of all unordered pairs with elements from $X$.
+The graphs in this paper are finite, undirected, and simple.
+If $G$ is a graph, we implicitly assume that $V(G)=[n]$ for some $n\in\mathbb{N}$, and consequently $E(G)\subseteq{[n] \choose 2}$.
+Graphs may feature edge- or vertex-weights within intermediate steps of arguments, but all such weights will ultimately be removed to obtain hardness results on \emph{unweighted} graphs.

-For simplicity, we phrase our results using only rational numbers, but they could be easily adapted to the real or complex numbers up to numerical considerations.
-We also write $x\gets y$ for substituting $y$ into $x$.
+For simplicity, we phrase our results using only rational numbers, but they could be easily adapted to the real or complex numbers, provided that these numbers are represented properly.
+We also write $x\gets y$ for substituting the expression $y$ into an indeterminate $x$.